aws/chalice/docs/source/api.rst

       For scheduled events, this will include the ARN of the CloudWatch rule that triggered this event.

+   .. attribute:: context

+      A `Lambda context object <https://docs.aws.amazon.com/lambda/latest/dg/python-context-object.html>`_
+      that is passed to the handler by AWS Lambda.
+This is useful if you need the AWS request ID for tracing, or any other data in the context object.

    .. method:: to_dict()

       Return the original event dictionary provided